bormaxi8080/starred/README.md

 ## Rust

+- [ekzhang/bore](https://github.com/ekzhang/bore) - 🕳 bore is a simple CLI tool for making tunnels to localhost
 - [flipperzero-rs/flipperzero-template](https://github.com/flipperzero-rs/flipperzero-template) - A template for starting a flipperzero-rs project for the Flipper Zero🐬
 - [hanshuaikang/Nping](https://github.com/hanshuaikang/Nping) - 🏎  Nping mean NB Ping, A Ping Tool in Rust with Real-Time Data and Visualizations
 - [newrelic/rusty-hog](https://github.com/newrelic/rusty-hog) - A suite of secret scanners built in Rust for performance.
 Based on TruffleHog (https://github.com/dxa4481/truffleHog) which is written in Python.